microservices-demo/microservices-demo.github.io/deployment/ecs-weave-shippable.md

 ### Configure an automated CI/CD pipeline

-Your Weave-enabled Amazon ECS cluster should now be running 15 out of the 16 services of the Socks Shop application (verify this by navigating to [EC2 Container Service](https://console.aws.amazon.com/ecs/home#/clusters/ecs-weave-shippable-demo/services)).
+Your Weave-enabled Amazon ECS cluster should now be running 15 out of the 16 services of the Sock Shop application (verify this by navigating to [EC2 Container Service](https://console.aws.amazon.com/ecs/home#/clusters/ecs-weave-shippable-demo/services)).
 We'll use Shippable to set up an automated CI/CD pipeline to deploy the
 <a href="https://github.com/microservices-demo/front-end" style="color: orange">
 front-end</a> service.